markusmoenig/Eldiron/docs/docs/configuration/game.md

   `"roguelike"` uses the terminal glyph-map mode for source-authored maps that carry source terrain metadata.
   The terminal client's `--mode text|roguelike` option overrides this setting.
   Default: `"text"`.

+- **`client_mode`**
+  Selects which client family source/tooling launch commands should use.
+  `"terminal"` runs the terminal client and then follows `terminal_mode`.
+  `"2d"` launches the graphical client in the normal 2D mode.
+  `"3d"` builds source maps as generated first-person 3D geometry and launches the graphical client.
+  `"dungeon3d"` is accepted as a legacy alias for `"3d"`.
+  Default: `"terminal"`.

 - **`play_screen`**
   Optional screen to load after a `game.start` or `game.start_class.<Class>` button command.